 Regan appeals to Gloucester for helpful advice in settling the dispute between her father and sister.
 She needs some counsel immediately, as her messengers are waiting to send word back from Regan to Goneril and to Lear.

-Obviously, it's rather poor manners to show up at someone's doorstep in the middle of the night, but Regan and Cornwall are more powerful than Gloucester, so Gloucester has no choice but to welcome them into his home.
+Obviously, it's pretty poor manners to show up at someone's doorstep in the middle of the night, but Regan and Cornwall are more powerful than Gloucester, so Gloucester has no choice but to welcome them into his home.